createdbysk/library/README.md

 npm install --save git+ssh://git@github.com:satvidh/library.git#0.0.1
 ```

+# To test client perspective
+Use the integration_test directory to install the library and test it from a client perspective.

 # library/test_utilities/requireInjector
 Provides requirejs injector support for tests.
 NOTE: This module depends on squirejs.
 It will NOT work if the client has squirejs already installed.